 The Environmental Impact Analyst is responsible for the analysis of whether Section 4(f) properties other than National Register of Historic Places (NRHP) eligible properties are present and whether a Section 4(f) use will occur.
 The presence of NRHP-eligible properties is the result of the Section 106 process.
-If there are no Section 4(f) properties present, the Environmental Impact Analyst can document this in the environmental document and project file, and no further documentation is needed.
+If there are no Section

+4(f) properties present, the Environmental Impact Analyst should document this and the research efforts taken in the environmental document and project file, and no further consultation is needed.

-If Section 4(f) properties are present, or if there is a question as to whether Section 4(f) applies to a particular property, then consultation with the NEPA Program Manager regarding applicability is required.
-The Environmental Impact Analyst prepares the information described below for each property, and provides it to the REM for consultation with the NEPA Program Manager.
+If Section 4(f) properties are present, or if there is a question as to whether Section 4(f) applies to a particular property, then consultation with the NEPA Program Manager is required.
+The Environmental Impact Analyst prepares the information described below for each property and provides it to the REM for consultation with the NEPA Program Manager.
 Prior to the consultation, it is helpful for the REM to discuss with the NEPA Program Manager what information may be necessary, including: